rkt/rkt/Documentation/build-configure.md

 #### `--with-stage1-flavors`

 This parameter takes a comma-separated list of all the flavors that the build system should assemble.
-Depending on a default stage1 image setup, this list is by default either empty or set to `coreos,kvm` for, respectively, detailed setup and flavor setup.
+Depending on a default stage1 image setup, this list is by default either empty or set to `coreos,kvm,fly` for, respectively, detailed setup and flavor setup.
 Note that specifying this parameter does not necessarily mean that rkt will use them in the end.
 Available flavors are: